AirtestProject/Airtest/benchmark/README.md

 [中文版文档](README_cn.md)

-**Algorithm Performance Comparison of Various Image Recognition Algorithms.**
+**Benchmark comparison of Various Image Recognition AlgorithmsImage Recognition Algorithms.**

 ## I. Introduction

-  There're different kinds of image recognition algorithms integrated into the airtest framework.
+  There are different kinds of image recognition algorithms integrated into the airtest framework.
   Including template matching and image recognition methods based on feature points extracting.

 ### ① Purpose of this repository: